vggls/ideas_for_future_repos_only_READ_ME_file/README.md

 - Hierarchical clustering algorithm from scratch

-- Bayesian optimization from scratch
+- Bayesian optimization for hyperparameters tunning from scratch